FlipEnergy/redesigned-garbanzo/README.md

 - pagination of list rathern than returning it all every time
 - obviously better designed frontend
 - stop using ORM?
 This one is debatable but in some situations ORM could cause performance issues
+- treat packaged helm charts with specific image versions as the artifact to deploy rather than using the docker image and a local chart as it is currently
+- of course other features like deleting or crossing off something from the list